 What are Community Shares?

-Community Shares are shares in Community Benefit Societies, Co-operative Societies and Industrial and Provident Societies (IPSs).
+Community Shares are shares in Community Benefit Societies and Co-operative Societies (the two types of Registered Society).
 These are limited liability organisations which have a social purpose as the driving force of their organisation.
-They are not companies and are registered and regulated by the Financial Services Authority rather than Companies House.
+They are not companies and are registered and regulated by the Financial Conduct Authority rather than Companies House.

 They were originally defined by the Industrial and Provident Societies Partnership Act of 1852.
 Legislation has been updated over the years and they are now subject to The Co-operative and Community Benefit Societies Act 2014.

 They are divided into two types, and since 2014 are clearly indicated in the Register as to which type they are.
 Earlier registered IPSs are generally not identified as to which type they are, unless the word co-operative is in their name, in which case the are a Bona-fide Co-op:-

 Community Benefit Societies which are intrinsically “not for profit”, but are able to pay a regulated interest on any money invested in them, typically no more than 7% per year.

 Cooperatives.
 These are allowed to pay a dividend to members in addition to the regulated interest on shares.
 The dividend must be based on some “equitable formula”.
 Typical examples are returns based on the amount of business the member does with them (e.g. Co-operatives stores, farmers co-ops) or the amount of volunteer effort put in (community shops & pubs, community assisted agriculture).
 Dividends may be paid in cash or vouchers (e.g. Beer Tokens)